SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Introduction

-In this work, we introduce \solidname by extending the open-source software DualSPHysics to enable the simulation of hyperelastic, plastic, and brittle fracture behaviors of deformable solids within a unified SPH framework.
-The solid mechanics capabilities of the framework are based on a total Lagrangian SPH formulation, and allow the direct application of external loads and boundary conditions, enabling standalone solid mechanics simulations.
+In this work, we introduce \solidname by extending the open-source software DualSPHysics to enable the simulation of hyperelasticity, plasticity, and brittle fracture in deformable solids within a unified SPH framework.
+The solid mechanics capabilities of the framework are based on a total Lagrangian SPH formulation and support the direct application of external loads and boundary conditions, making the framework suitable for general deformable-solid simulations.
 Furthermore, brittle fracture capabilities are introduced through the phase-field approach, which allows the natural capture of crack initiation, propagation, branching, and coalescence without any ad hoc criteria, local refinement, or numerical tracking of evolving discontinuities.
-The framework includes the following salient capabilities: (1) a user-defined mathematical and logical expression parser, (2) flexible velocity and traction boundary conditions, (3) hyperelastic (Neo-Hookean and St. Venant--Kirchhoff) and finite-strain $J_2$ plasticity constitutive models, (4) phase-field modeling of brittle fracture, (5) multi-resolution and independent time-step refinement for solid mechanics, and (6) full CPU and GPU parallelization.
+The framework includes the following salient capabilities: (1) a user-defined mathematical and logical expression parser, (2) flexible velocity and traction boundary conditions, (3) hyperelastic (neo--Hookean and St. Venant--Kirchhoff) and finite-strain $J_2$ plasticity constitutive models, (4) phase-field modeling of brittle fracture, (5) multi-resolution and independent time-step refinement for solid mechanics, and (6) full CPU and GPU parallelization.
 Implementation details are provided to facilitate reproducibility and further development by the SPH community.
 The code is verified and validated against benchmark numerical problems and experimental results, and the GPU implementation is shown to deliver meaningful acceleration and favorable performance for large-scale solid mechanics and fracture simulations.
 The developed software is released as open source and is freely available through a public GitHub repository, together with example cases and documentation to support reproducibility and further development.
+We emphasize that the present implementation is restricted to isotropic deformable-solid response, namely isotropic hyperelasticity, isotropic finite-strain $J_2$ plasticity, and phase-field of brittle fracture.
+Extensions to anisotropic constitutive behavior and composite structures are beyond the present scope.
+We note, however, that related SPH developments for anisotropic/composite structural modeling have been reported in both Hamiltonian-SPH formulations and in non-Hamiltonian SPH developments \cite{khayyer2021coupled,khayyer20223d,shishova2019tracking,zhang2021integrative}.
+The present work is instead aimed at providing an open-source, CPU/GPU-accelerated DualSPHysics extension for standalone solid mechanics with unified support for hyperelasticity, finite-strain plasticity, brittle fracture, flexible boundary conditions, and reproducible XML-based workflows.